valhuber/ApiLogicServer/api_logic_server_cli/templates/app_fiddle_body_steps_2_3.md

 &nbsp;

-An instant Admin App and API are a great start, but there are some serious short-comings:
+An instant Admin App and API are a great start, but there are some significant short-comings:

 * **No security -** no login authentication